pgRouting/pgrouting/src/contraction/doc/contraction.rst

     }

-The cyle
+The cycle
 ---------

 Contracting a graph, can be done with more than one operation.
-The order of the operations affect the resulting contracted graph, and after applying one operation, new vertices can be contracted in another operation.
+The order of the operations affect the resulting contracted graph, after applying one operation, the set of vertices that can be contracted by another operation changes.

 This implementation, cycles ``max_cycles`` times through ``operations_order`` .

 .. code-block:: none